latticelabs/Mitty-deprecated-/docs/quickstart.rst

 Let's run this command and create a new genome (*We only use the -v option to see what's going on*).

 .. command-output:: mkdir -p ../examples/complete/out
-.. command-output::  python ../mitty/denovo.py  --pfile=../examples/complete/snp.json -v
+.. command-output::  denovo  --pfile=../examples/complete/snp.json -v

 Let's take a peek at the produced vcf